 Should I count calories or macros?

-Counting calories and counting macros have some similarities: you are tracking overall energy intake (daily calories), but with tracking macros, you are taking it a step further and tracking protein, carbs, and fat.
+Counting calories and counting macros have some similarities: you are tracking overall energy intake (daily calories), but by tracking macros, you are taking it a step further and tracking protein, carbs, and fat.

-As you have learned, protein, carbs, and fat are the main macronutrients and makeup calories.
+As you have learned, protein, carbs, and fat are the main macronutrients that comprise calories.
 While calories are important in the grand scheme of energy balance, macros are just as important.

 Let’s use an example – say someone is eating 2000 calories.
 If they’re only tracking calories, they could just eat candy, chips, and bagels* all day and hit their calorie goal.
 Eating just those foods all day probably won’t make you feel your best though.

 When tracking macros, you need to get a variety of foods to hit your protein, carb, and fat goals.
-That means eggs, chicken, and fish for protein, rice, potatoes, fruits, and veggies for carbs, and avocado, olive oil, and nuts for fat.
+That means eggs, chicken, and fish for protein.
+Rice, potatoes, fruits, and veggies for carbs.
+And avocado, olive oil, and nuts for healthy fats.
 And you can totally include some candy, chips, and a bagel too.

-Food quality matters and by looking at macros, we are going to bring in a variety of foods and more micronutrients.
-Micronutrients (vitamins and minerals) serve as the primary co-factors for proper physiological function and also as structural building blocks.
+Food quality matters and by looking at macros, we will bring in a variety of foods and more micronutrients.
+Micronutrients (vitamins and minerals) are needed in smaller amounts but are just as important.
+They serve as the primary co-factors for proper physiological function and also as structural building blocks.

 Macronutrients and micronutrients work in synergy with other available nutrients for optimal health.
 The more we get from food, the more we have to go around, and the better the body will function.

-Energy balance is important but counting macros can be superior to just counting calories as you are focusing on specific macronutrients for your goals.
+Energy balance is important, but learning how to count macros can be superior to just counting calories as you are focusing on specific macronutrients for your goals.
 This is going to help with energy levels, blood sugar balance, digestion, body composition, sleep, athletic performance and recovery, hormone production and function, and more.
 Calories alone just focus on body weight.

 *Please note there is nothing wrong with candy, chips, and bagels, and all foods can be enjoyed in an overall and nutrient-dense diet.